Wine & Gourmet Tour

 Day 3.
 Yerevan-Garni-Geghard-Yerevan

 Breakfast at the hotel.
-This morning we’ll drive out to Garni.
+This morning we will drive out to Garni.
 Stroll through the canyon and over the 9th Century bridge to reach this pagan temple.
-Nearby, you’ll visit the legendary Geghard Monastery.
-We’ve also arranged a visit to a local house where you will help prepare a typical Armenian flat bread-lavash.
+Nearby, you will visit the legendary Geghard Monastery.
+We’ve also arranged a visit to a local house where you'll help prepare a typical Armenian flat bread-lavash.
 Return to Yerevan.
-Visit to the Armenian Brandy and Cognac Factory ARARAT with the tasting of the legendary Armenian brandy.
-Overnight in Yerevan.
+Visit the Armenian Brandy and Cognac Factory "ARARAT" with the tasting of the legendary Armenian brandy.

 Day 4.
 Yerevan-Amberd-Saghmosavan-Yerevan